ecogbonna/kubernetes-vmware-vagrant/README.md

 # kubernetes
 Some YAML files were adopted from my Google partner labs and will be used as starters for my other kubernetes implementations.
 There are also files from Kubernetes in Action book by Marko Lukša.
-In fact, I used this book mostly.
+In fact, I used this book mostly and I strongly recommend.

 ## Kubernetes on-prem build: Installing Kubernetes on OEL9 using kubeadm